FeyAgape/GitAndMore/Git.md

 1. Optional: You can use echo to create a new file via the command line `echo "# test" >> README.md`

-2. Initialise: To start using git inside a new repository that hasn'e been initialise with git before, run `git init`
+2. Initialising git: To start using git inside a new repository that hasn't been initialise with git before, run `git init`

 3. Committing your work: once your ready to push it to the repo
 - Run `git status` displays the state of the working directory and the staging area.
 It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
-- Run `git add -A` this will add all your different file changes.
+- Run `git commit filename.ext` to commit each individual file or`git add -A` this will add all your different file changes.
 - Run `git commit -m "commit message here"` this will commit your changes making it ready to be push.
 - Run `git remote add origin https://github.com/Usernamme.test.git` this will add in the location of your repo.
 - Run `git push -u origin master` this will send your changes from your local machine to your remote repo, you specify in the step before.

-4. Additional pushes: once you've made the first push you dont need to add the remote origin again, so your process will be
+4. Additional pushes: once you've made the first push you don't need to add the remote origin again, so your process will be
-- Run `git add -A` this will add all your different file changes.
+- Run `git commit filename.ext` or `git add -A` this will add all your different file changes.
 - Run `git commit -m "commit message here"` this will commit your changes making it ready to be push.
 - Run `git push` this will send your changes to your remote repo.